BaronSamediOfficial/Linux/LinuxCheatsheet.md

-su                                                                          # The switch user command , without any arguments will ask for the root password and then switch you to the root user. su -                                                                        # Same as above but wil open a new shell with the root environment variables w                                                                           # Not a typo, type w to see who is logged in on the system AND what they are going
+su                                                                          # The switch user command , without any arguments will ask for the root password and then switch you to the root user. su -                                                                        # Same as above but wil open a new shell with the root environment variables w                                                                           # Not a typo, type w to see who is logged in on the system AND what they are going chmod u+s <file>                                                            #  set the Set User ID (SUID) chmod +t <file>                                                             # set the Stickybit on the file find / -perm /4000                                                          # find files that have SUID find / -perm /2000                                                          # find files that have SGID find / -perm /1000                                                          # find files that have Sticky bit
 ```